krasnopv/alibistudios/README.md

 ```

 ### Content Types
-Modify content types in `src/lib/contentful.ts` to match your Contentful setup.
+Modify content types in `src/lib/sanity.ts` to match your Sanity setup.

 ### SEO
 Update SEO settings in `src/lib/seo.ts` for your specific needs.